dragonfly-science/django-centralauth/README.markdown

 With this setup, authentication calls will get routed to the `auth' database.

+## Issues

+Under some circumstances, the use of this authentication model breaks the use of tools that expect a standard setup.
+In particular you may have trouble using `South', or running `python manage.py syncdb'.
+This is due to problems with foreign keys spanning multiple databases.

 ## Attribution

 The code was plucked out of a forum